SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 #### Add configuration in .env

-👉 Create a `.env` file in the `incidents/` directory (the project root) with the following contents, making sure you substitute your actual API key for `<YOUR-API-KEY>`:
+👉 Create a `.env` file in the `incidents/` directory (the CAP project root) with the following contents, making sure you substitute your actual API key for `<YOUR-API-KEY>`:

 ```text
 DEBUG=remote